niemasd/PRJCA008874-Analysis/README.md

 ivar trim -e -i SORTED_UNTRIMMED.BAM -p UNSORTED_TRIMMED_PREFIX samtools sort --threads 1 -o SORTED_TRIMMED.BAM UNSORTED_TRIMMED.BAM
 ```
+* `-e` means "include reads without primers" (we're not trimming primers, as there were no primers to trim)

 The resulting trimmed BAM files can be found in the [`data/trimmed_bam`](data/trimmed_bam) folder.